 During the second quarter of 2025, the niacinamide prices in Brazil reached 4480 USD/MT in June.
 In Brazil, niacinamide prices were primarily influenced by the demand from the food and beverage sector, which utilized the ingredient in fortified products and nutritional supplements.
 Heavy reliance on imports, mainly from Asia, made prices sensitive to international shipping rates, port logistics, and customs charges.
 Exchange rate fluctuations against the US dollar further affected procurement costs.
 Local distribution expenses, particularly in transporting goods across Brazil’s extensive domestic network, also contributed to overall supply chain costs.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the niacinamide prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing niacinamide prices.

 Q2 2025: